EthanSteidl/Archipelago-main-SOT-V2/worlds/seaofthieves/docs/en_Sea of Thieves.md

 * `/cshop` Opens the combat shop
 * `/cbuy #` Buys an item from the combat shop
 * `/mrkrabs` Gives you a large amount of money
+* `/forceunlock` Removes all logic requirements for every location